ismet55555/the-mouse-is-lava/README.md

 # The Mouse is Lava

-Don't you touch the mouse...
+> Don't you touch the mouse...
 IT'S LAVA!!

+If you are trying to not use your mouse, this little program is for you!
+This program is aimed to help you use your mouse less by sending you a anoying system notification every time you move your mouse.

 ## Try it

 1. Ensure `go` version 1.17 or higher is installed
     - `go version`
-    - If not, install it
+    - If not, install it.

 2. Build the project
     - `go build`